- Case Study -

 PRINTABLE DWELLING

 Buildings can be 3D printed.
-Designers and architects get inspired by advanced construction methods and materials.
+Designers and architects get inspired by unusual construction methods and materials.
 A professor's large cement vessels in the College of Visual Arts gave me an idea.
-This concept dwelling can be printed with geopolymer cement, then coated with smooth or sculpted stucco.
+I imagine this concept dwelling printed with geopolymer cement, then coated with smooth or sculpted stucco.

-Exploring the building with virtual reality revealed a world of possibilities.
-Flying above it, I saw the central cylinder as super conduit for water, air, and electric handling.
-Printed first, it supports a robotic arm to print the dome sections.
+Exploring the building with virtual reality reveals a world of possibilities.
+Flying above it, I see the central cylinder as super conduit for water, air, and electric handling.
+Printed first, it supports a robotic arm for printing the dome sections.
 Inside the cylinder, there's a spiral staircase to the observation platform.

 Buildings can be 3D printed.
-Designers and architects get inspired by advanced construction methods and materials.
+Designers and architects get inspired by unusual construction methods and materials.
 A professor's large cement vessels in the College of Visual Arts gave me an idea.
-This concept dwelling can be printed with geopolymer cement, then coated with smooth or sculpted stucco.
+I imagine this concept dwelling printed with geopolymer cement, then coated with smooth or sculpted stucco.

-Exploring the building with virtual reality revealed a world of possibilities.
-Flying above it, I saw the central cylinder as super conduit for water, air, and electric handling.
-Printed first, it supports a robotic arm to print the dome sections.
+Exploring the building with virtual reality reveals a world of possibilities.
+Flying above it, I see the central cylinder as super conduit for water, air, and electric handling.
+Printed first, it supports a robotic arm for printing the dome sections.
 Inside the cylinder, there's a spiral staircase to the observation platform.

-Exploring the building with virtual reality revealed a world of possibilities.
-Flying above it, I saw the central cylinder as super conduit for water, air, and electric handling.
-Printed first, it supports a robotic arm to print the dome sections.
+Exploring the building with virtual reality reveals a world of possibilities.
+Flying above it, I see the central cylinder as super conduit for water, air, and electric handling.
+Printed first, it supports a robotic arm for printing the dome sections.
 Inside the cylinder, there's a spiral staircase to the observation platform.